 There are many ways to improve a website performance.
 One of the ways is to preload specific files that you know will be required later and are essential for the quick rendering of the page.

-Preload enables you to initiate a request for a specific file and store it in memory before the actual need for the file, ensuring that it is available as early as possible and reducing the likelihood that this file will delay the page render.
+Preload enables you to initiate a request for a specific file and store it in memory before the actual need for it.
+This ensures the file is available as early as possible and reduces the likelihood that it will delay the page render.

-Proper asset loading on a page is an important aspect, and you need to do it correctly to achieve good results in the First Meaningful Paint metric.
+Proper asset loading on a page is an important aspect, and you need to do it correctly to achieve good results in Core Web Vitals, especially Largest Contentful Paint (LCP).

 In the real world, websites load several files, including CSS files, fonts, JavaScript, and images.
 These assets block loading by default, a situation that affects the loading time of the site or application.